 He is fortunate to have his father living close by and he regularly calls on him for a second opinion.
 He credits this wealth of experience with the company’s ability to produce consistently good cheese.

-Miel won Cheesemaker of the Year 2011 at the Cuisine Champion of Cheese Awards.
+Miel won Cheesemaker of the Year 2011 at the Cuisine Champion of Cheese Awards, the youngest cheesemaker in the history of the competition to win this.
 He is particularly proud of this achievement, which came after just one full season making cheese.

 Miel is very interested in computer games and, with some friends, started New Zealand’s first PC Gaming Association.

 Miel also loves the outdoors.
 He plays touch rugby and indoor football.
-He enjoys gardening, fishing and tramping and is keen to give anything a go!
-Miel spends most of his leisure time with his young children, and this usually involves doing outdoor things with them.
+He enjoys gardening, fishing, kayaking and tramping and is keen to give anything a go!
+Miel spends most of his leisure time with his 3 young children, and this usually involves doing outdoor things with them.